Connect with others who understand.

 It’s no secret that fruits and vegetables are good for your health.
 But for people with CLL, fruits and veggies offer unique benefits that are worth some extra consideration.
 The skin of fruits and vegetables is high in fiber to support digestion and a healthy body weight.
 Some of the natural fibers in fruits and vegetables help feed the “good bacteria” in the gut, which is an essential part of the immune system.

 The natural pairing of vitamin C and iron, often found in fruits and vegetables, boosts the body’s ability to absorb iron from plant sources.
-Try adding a squeeze of lemon juice as a garnish to your cooked spinach or adding bell peppers to a tofu stir-fry.
+Try adding a squeeze of lemon juice as a garnish to your cooked spinach or tossing bell peppers into a tofu stir-fry.

 Don’t forget to wash your raw fruits and vegetables very well before eating.
-Food safety is very important if you are immunocompromised from CLL because there is a higher risk of obtaining foodborne illnesses.
+Food safety is very important if you’re immunocompromised from CLL or cancer treatments because there’s an increased risk of foodborne illnesses.

 Many people with CLL explore the benefits of a plant-based diet to support better health.
-Even if you’re not interested in going fully vegetarian, filling your plate with fruits and vegetables (or making smoothies with them) is a good way to promote a healthy diet.
+Even if you’re not interested in eliminating meat and dairy entirely, filling your plate with fruits and vegetables (or making smoothies) is a good way to promote a healthy diet.

 Filling your plate with colorful fruits and vegetables can help you boost fiber, iron, and vitamin C in your diet.

-Fortunately, there are plenty of lean protein options, including plant-based proteins such as beans, legumes, nuts, and tofu.
-In addition, seafood, poultry, and eggs are also good sources of high-quality protein minus the “bad fats.”
+Fortunately, there are plenty of lean protein options, including plant-based proteins like beans, legumes, nuts, and tofu.
+Seafood, poultry, and eggs are also good sources of high-quality protein and are generally lower in saturated fat compared to red and processed meats.

 People with CLL are prone to infection and other signs of stress on the body.
 These high-protein foods help support iron levels, bones and muscles, and the immune system.